guenwei/coding/readme.txt

-Git is a versio control sysytem.
+Git is a distributed versio control sysytem.
 Git is free software.